Why Is My Aircon Hissing While Running?

 We listen to the expansion valve area during cycle transitions and compare sound duration against known normal ranges for the unit model.

-2. Refrigerant Leak or Restriction Pattern
+2. Refrigerant Leak Or Restriction Pattern

 - Hiss continues during steady running.